Aadit365/Guess-My-Number/README.md

+# My First Project
-<title> This is my first project built mainly using JavaScript, HTML & CSS. </title>
+This project is built mainly using JavaScript, HTML & CSS.